lwtz/calculator/README.md

-Esta calculadora simples foi desenvolvida com JavaScript e HTML para fornecer uma interface amigável e funcional para realizar operações matemáticas básicas.
+This simple calculator has been developed with JavaScript and HTML to provide a user-friendly and functional interface for performing basic mathematical operations.

-Funcionalidades
+Features:

-- Adição
+- Addition
-- Subtração
+- Subtraction
-- Multiplicação
+- Multiplication
-- Divisão
+- Division
-- Apagar
+- Delete
-- Limpar
+- Clear

-Tecnologias Utilizadas:
+Technologies used:

 `JavaScript
 HTML
 CSS
 `

-Como Usar:
+How to use:

-- Clone o repositório ou baixe o código-fonte.
+- Clone the repository or download the source code.
-- Abra o arquivo index.html em seu navegador.
+- Open the index.html file in your browser.
-- Utilize os botões na tela para realizar os cálculos.
+- Use the buttons on the screen to perform the calculations.